Skip to content

 The Saints will have some money to throw around this offseason, despite what some talking heads might lead you to believe.

-Don't expect a team in the Saints' situation won't be swimming in the deep end of the free agency pool, but I do expect them to be aggressive in terms of re-signing their own players.
+A team in the Saints' situation won't be swimming in the deep end of the free agency pool, but I do expect them to be aggressive in terms of re-signing their own players.
 The key will be the evaluations from this year, and whether they fit the new schemes on offense and defense.

-The only two players, really, worth talking about on that front are WR Chris Olave and CB Alontae Taylor, both members of the 2022 draft class.
+The only two players, really, worth talking about on that front this offseason are WR Chris Olave and CB Alontae Taylor, both members of the 2022 draft class.
 The other premium pick that year was Trevor Penning, who has already been traded.

 Would Olave really put his flag in the ground demanding that type of deal?
-If he has a strong second half and shows elite chemistry with Shough, he just might -- and the Saints might give it.
+If he has a strong second half and shows elite chemistry with Shough, he might -- and the Saints just might give it.

 Staley calls his slot corner the "star" position and frequently talks about how vital it is to his scheme's success.
 Is that really where you want to get cheap?